jhundley9109/jsyncd/README.md

 ## Why?

-- Configure multiple apps to sync to various local and remote directories.
+- Configure multiple apps to sync to various local and/or remote directories.
 - Goal to support MacOS, Windows, and Linux by using `Chokidar` as a unified file monitoring watcher.
 - More simple and expandable configurations options when compared to `Lsyncd`.